Théodore Hannon: Biography

 Hammond first followed in the footsteps of his deceased father, by enrolling in a study of the sciences (1870-1871) and then medicine (1871-1873) at the Free University of Brussels.
 But before he graduated, he pivoted away from medicine toward the fine arts.
 He re-enrolled at the Académie royale des Beaux-Arts de Bruxelles (Royal Academy of Fine Arts in Brussels), and took Camille van Camp as his master.
 He became a member of the Société Libre des Beaux-Arts and then in 1875, together with several other artists including Alfred Verhaeren, Louis Artan, Félicien Rops and Périclès Pantazis, became a founding member of a new, anti-conformist group: La Chrysalide.
 At this same time, he rejoined the International Society of Watercolorists, founded by Rops in 1869.
+Rops and Hannon exchanged a lot of letters from 1875 until the death of Rops in 1898.
+Their letters shows that the two artists were great friends, and talked about their work as well as their private life.
+Rops also conceived and realized illustrations and etchings for several of Théodore Hannon's works.

 At the Royal Academy of Fine Arts, he became friends with the young James Ensor and, around 1880, introduced him to his sister and her husband, Ernest Rousseau, who went on to introduce Ensor into the artistic and intellectual circles of the capital at that time.
+Théodore Hannon had a large network with artistic and literary personalities, both in Brussels and Paris, including Joris-Karl Husymans and Henry Céard.